 The SW Hotel is a three-star hotel just steps from North Beach.
 It's a smaller hotel with only 81 rooms.
 Amenities include:

-Find additional reviews of the SW Hotel on Booking.com.
+A standard room here ranges from about $170 to $345 per night.
+Find additional reviews of the SW Hotel on TripAdvisor.com.

 Here are a few other options:

 Find the best deals on these and other SF hotels on TripAdvisor.